ryogrid/articles/skiplist_en.md

       - (Newly acquired locks are nodes that have already been acquired and released in the past)
     - If the node has been updated, the search may not continue correctly, so it checks if the update counter stored at the last pass and the update counter after acquiring the lock again are the same
     - If the values of the two update counters do not match, it means that an update has taken place, so the search process is given up, all locks held are released, and the search process is retried from the beginning
       - The retry should be designed to be performed by the FindNode caller.
-If the return value isSuccess is false, it indicates that a retry is necessary
+If the return value **isSuccess** is false, it indicates that a retry is necessary
     - If a match is found, the search process continues as is
 - [4] Processing at the end of one loop in the normal case (the same thing is done in [3])
   - What is done is basically the same as in the sequential version
-  - The page ID of the transfer node is stored in corners, and the page ID of the node before the transfer node is stored in predOfCorners, as in the sequential version, but since it is necessary for splits and node deletions, the SkipListCornerInfo type is used and the update counter value is also stored
+  - The page ID of the transfer node is stored in **corners**, and the page ID of the node before the transfer node is stored in **predOfCorners**, as in the sequential version, but since it is necessary for splits and node deletions, the SkipListCornerInfo type is used and the update counter value is also stored

 - For the process after finding a node
   - Get
-    - Basically, the I/F of the entry acquisition provided by the node indicated by the return value foundNode is called and the result is returned
+    - Basically, the I/F of the entry acquisition provided by the node indicated by the return value **foundNode** is called and the result is returned
       - Search within the node by binary search (the same applies to other operations)
-      - (The same applies to other operations.)
-There may be cases where no entry exists
+      - (The same applies to other operations) There may be cases where no entry exists which has key specified key matches with
-    - PageManager::UnpinPage is called with the node indicated by foundNode as the argument after the last access, and in addition, the R lock is released
+    - PageManager::UnpinPage is called with the node indicated by **foundNode** as the argument after the last access, and in addition, the R-lock is released
   - Insert
-    - Basically, it only calls the I/F for adding an entry provided by the node indicated by the return value foundNode and returns the result as the return value
+    - Basically, it only calls the I/F for adding an entry provided by the node indicated by the return value **foundNode** and returns the result as the return value
       - However, unlike the sequential version, there are cases where the operation fails, so an additional return value is required to tell the caller that a retry is necessary
     - split
       - Basically the same as in the sequential version
       - However, when updating connection relations, the lock acquisition order convention is violated, so as in the case of node search [3], after releasing all locks held, locks on each node are acquired one by one, checked for updates, and if there are any updates, a retry is performed from node search, and if there are no updates, all locks are released.
 If there is no update, it retries from node search, and if there is, it reconnects to each node with all locks retained, and then releases all locks
         - However, if the check result is OK, the lock on the parent node must not be released until the Insert process is completed.
-        - Similarly, calling UnpinPage is also not allowed, since the total pin count is +2 at the end of the Insert process.
+        - Similarly, calling UnpinPage is also not allowed, since the total pin count is +2 at the end of the Insert process
       - Notes
-        - Remember that the parent node must also be checked for updates.
+        - Remember that the parent node must also be checked for updates
         - A new node should be locked immediately after creation, and should not be released until the Insert process is finished.
 Do not forget to UnpinPage when releasing the lock
-        - Although it is necessary to release all the locks held once, the pin of the parent node must be left up, otherwise cache out and in will occur, and the address of the reference obtained by fetching will change, which will cause trouble.
+        - Although it is necessary to release all the locks held once, the pin of the parent node must be left up, otherwise cache out and in will occur, and the address of the reference obtained by fetching will change, which will cause trouble
           - And if you forget to drop the pin you left up in UnpinPage, it will also be a hassle
         - Don't forget to increment the update counter and UnpinPage (dirty flag=true) the node that has been reconnected.
-          - Don't forget about parent nodes and new nodes
+          - Don't forget about parent nodes and new nodes also
-        - corners_ may have the same node at different levels
+        - **corners_** may contains same node at different levels
   - Remove
     - Basically, what we do is the same as in the sequential version
     - If you need to delete a node and update the connection, you can do so in the same way as described in the split section above.
     - Notes
-      - Note: As in the sequential version, the page IDs that need to be reconnected at level 1 are stored in the index 0 of predOfCorners_, but do not forget to check for updates of these as well
+      - Note: As in the sequential version, the page IDs that need to be reconnected at level 1 are stored in the index 0 of **predOfCorners_**, but do not forget to check for updates of these as well
       - The node to be deleted also gives up its lock, so an update check is necessary
-        - The node ID is stored in index 0 of corners_, so we can use it
+        - The node ID is stored in index 0 of **corners_**, so we can use it
-      - The same node may be set at different levels in corners_
+      - The same node may be set at different levels in **corners_**
   - Iterator
     - Basically the same as in the sequential version
     - Generate SLItr type using the entries obtained
       - When obtaining an entry, do not release the R-lock of the node where the entry was stored
         - If you release the R-lock, other threads may remove the entry, or the addition of the entry may cause a split, which may change the location of the entry
       - Although this is a difficult design issue, we think it is safe to retrieve entries from the entries obtained by FindNode in the Skip List when generating the SLItr type, up to the specified range, and retain the results
-        - With this design, it is guaranteed that only entries that exist within the specified range will be returned in ascending order.
+        - With this design, it is guaranteed that only entries that exist within the specified range will be returned in ascending order
           - However, as mentioned above, the retrieval of entries here is not atomic to other operations, so it is not a snapshot of the moment when SkipList::Iterator is invoked
         - The process is to traverse the consecutive nodes at level 1, repeatedly acquiring and releasing the R-lock.
         - If no special effort is made, the entries collected in memory will be retained, which may result in unacceptable memory consumption, but this concern can be avoided by using the PM or page mechanism or other methods, such as writing to disk and reading back later.
 It is possible to avoid this concern by writing the data to disk and reading it later